Product standards: how to reconcile them?

 Obstacles to product standards

-Our client, a leader in the field of consumer credit, wanted to offer an online financing plan to all buyers of used cars in the click of a mouse.
+Our customer, a major player in the consumer credit market, wanted to offer a one-click online financing plan to all buyers of used vehicles.

-In order for the private customer to receive his financing plan in a matter of seconds, it was necessary to establish a unique correspondence between entries in repositories that did not have a common key, and whose differences in vehicle descriptions made this correspondence non-trivial.
+In order to enable private customers to receive their financing plan in a matter of seconds, it was necessary to establish a unique correspondence between entries in repositories that did not have a common key, and whose differences in vehicle descriptions made this correspondence non-trivial.

 Reconcile product repositories with Tale of Data